 What can you do to protect yourself against naughty HTAs?

 Don’t click on files with that extension.
-Data Execution Prevention (DEP) on Vista might protect you by stopping legacy ActiveX controls from doing mischief inside HTAs.
+Data Execution Prevention (DEP) on Vista and above might protect you by stopping legacy ActiveX controls from doing mischief inside HTAs.

 Can you get an upgrade for the HTA rendering engine?

-By default, mshta.exe runs in compatibility view, which displays doctype strict pages in IE7 standards mode and doctype transitional pages in IE5 (quirks) mode.
+Clicking an HTA executes mshta.exe which instantiates the Internet Explorer rendering engine (mshtml).
+The newer your Internet Explorer browser, the newer your rendering engine.
+By default mshta.exe runs in compatibility view, which displays doctype strict pages in IE7 standards mode and doctype transitional pages in IE5 (quirks) mode.
 It is however possible to modify (slightly) the default by adding a DWORD (32-bit) value to the Windows registry.
 The value you set defines IE9 compatibility view.
-(On Windows 10 and 11 this is now unnecessary.)
+On Windows 10 (with Internet Explorer 11) this is now unnecessary.

 Wow6432Node (64 bits)